Peppermint Water to Soothe Gas Pains

 Traditional Usage

-Phyllis A. Balch, certified nutritional consultant and author of the book "Prescription for Herbal Healing," claims that just one cup of peppermint tea produces antispasmodic effects that can relieve gas pain and heartburn.
+Just one cup of peppermint tea produces antispasmodic effects that can relieve gas pain and heartburn.
 Peppermint oil contains menthol, a key constituent that accelerates the flow of digestive juices and activates bile.
-According to Andrew Chevallier, naturopath and author of the book "DK Encyclopedia of Herbal Medicine," menthol naturally tames stomach acid, soothes irritated stomach muscles and reduces colic, bloating, flatulence and gas.
-In his book "The Illustrated Encyclopedia of Healing Remedies," Dr. C. Norman Shealy, founder of the American Holistic Medicine Association, suggests stirring, straining and cooling 1/2 oz. of peppermint leaves in 1 qt. of boiling water for stomach woes.
+Menthol naturally tames stomach acid, soothes irritated stomach muscles and reduces colic, bloating, flatulence and gas.
+In his book "The Illustrated Encyclopedia of Healing Remedies," Dr. C. Norman Shealy, founder of the American Holistic Medicine Association, suggests stirring, straining and cooling 1/2 oz 4. of peppermint leaves in 1 qt 16. of boiling water for stomach woes.

 Research

 Irritable bowel syndrome, a gastrointestinal disorder, commonly causes bloating, abdominal distension and gas.
-A British review of eight randomized studies conducted at the University of Exeter and published in the July 1998 issue of "The American Journal of Gastroenterology" indicated that peppermint oil appears to offer effective symptom relief for sufferers of irritable bowel syndrome.
-A Tufts University critical review of research studying the health benefits of peppermint, published in the August 2006 issue of "Phytotherapy Research," also found that peppermint oil may help relieve symptoms of irritable bowel syndrome.
+Peppermint oil appears may offer effective symptom relief for sufferers of irritable bowel syndrome.
+A Tufts University critical review of research studying the health benefits of peppermint, published in the August 2006 issue of "Phytotherapy Research," also found that peppermint oil may help relieve symptoms of irritable bowel syndrome 6.
 No human studies exist, however, that target the effects of peppermint leaf, the main ingredient of peppermint water, as it specifically relates to treating gas.

 Considerations

 Never ingest pure menthol or peppermint leaves, as they contain toxic substances that can cause cardiac arrhythmias.
-Do not drink peppermint water for more than two consecutive weeks.
+Large amounts of peppermint tea may lower testosterone levels.
 Children, pregnant and nursing women and people with chronic heartburn should avoid peppermint in all forms.